Frrank1/vr-speech-sandbox-vive/README.md

 ## Virtual Reality Speech Sandbox

-In this developer journey we will create a Watson Conversation based chatbot that allows a user to: 1) find items to purchase using Watson Discovery, and
-2) add and remove items from their cart by updating a Cloudant NoSQL Database.

 In this developer journey we will create a Virtual Reality game based on Watson's [Speech-to-Text](https://www.ibm.com/watson/developercloud/speech-to-text.html) and Watson's [Conversation](https://www.ibm.com/watson/developercloud/conversation.html) services.

 When the reader has completed this journey, they will understand how to: